odedrafi/bootcamp-app-k8s-elk/README.md

 - Install Docker on each of the virtual machines by these commands:
   >sudo apt-get update

-  apt-get upgrade -y
+  >apt-get upgrade -y

-  curl -fsSL https://get.docker.com/ -o get-docker.sh
+  >curl -fsSL https://get.docker.com/ -o get-docker.sh

-  bash get-docker.sh
+  >bash get-docker.sh

+  >sudo chmod 666 /var/run/docker.

-  sudo chmod 666 /var/run/docker.sock (to make the container accesible)
+  >sock (to make the container accesible)
 - Node.js 14.x
 - PostgreSQL (can be installed locally using Docker)
 - Free Okta developer account for account registration, login